amiralles/contest/README.md

 #### How to add assembly level cleanup code

 Contest also allows you to run code when it finishes running tests.
-To do this you will need to add another *special type* called **ContesClose**.
+To do this you will need to add another *special type* called **ContestClose**.
 In this case you'll have to create a **Shutdown** method and put the cleanup code in there.

 ```